 Crossbows presented in this video: Predator, TS 390, Whitetail (not the pro)

 Barnett’s TriggerTech™ Trigger Control System with ADF (Anti Dry Fire)

 The Triggertech technology is a very advanced trigger technology that gives you more precision in using the trigger, therefore more accuracy and confidence in your hunting.
-It also comes with a much desired safety feature, ADF or Anti Dry Fire, which prevents you shooting by mistake when you don’t have a bolt in place.
-This is a very frequent mistake made by newbies and advanced alike that damages your crossbow.
+It also comes with a much-desired safety feature, ADF, or Anti Dry Fire, which prevents you from shooting by mistake when you don’t have a bolt in place.
+It is a widespread mistake made by newbies and advanced alike that damages your crossbow.